-- Be there on the first day as schedule states/talk to physician to see preferences on subsequent days. - Even if a patient is not scheduled till later in the day or there are no patients scheduled at all, still attend clinic as the physician has other educational opportunities available for you (i.e. case discussions, journal articles, reviewing imaging, etc.). - If for some reason a clinic is cancelled and your doctor is not available, call Keela in the Clerkship Office where she will try to find another clinic for you to attend.
+- Be there on the first day and time as schedule states/talk to physician to see preferences on subsequent days. - Even if a patient is not scheduled until later in the day, or if there are no patients scheduled at all, you are still REQUIRED to attend clinic when you are scheduled.
+Your preceptor will have other education opportunities available for you (i.e. case discussions, journal articles, reviewing imaging, etc.). - If for some reason a clinic is cancelled and your preceptor is unavailable, please notify Keela as soon as possible, she will try to find another clinic for you to attend.